ledwindra/discounted-cash-flow/README.md

 ```

 # Notes
 Honestly there is nothing new in this analysis, methodologically speaking.
 You can refer to the notebook for the theoretical background, supported by other references that you may find anywhere.
-However, should you have any inquiry or criticims, drop me an [email](mailto:lukman.edwindra@gmail.com).
+However, should you have any inquiry or criticism, drop me an [email](mailto:lukman.edwindra@gmail.com).
 Hope you enjoy this!